 - Obey all road closures and detours.

 Some utilities and services may not work during a PG&E power shutoff, including drinking water treatment and water pumping.
 Please check with your drinking water provider.
-In case these do not function, please prepare by storing enough water to last a seven-day PG&E power shutoff: one gallon per day per person and pet in your household.
+In case these do not function, please prepare by storing enough water to last a multi-day PG&E power shutoff: one gallon per day per person and pet in your household.

 - Landlines: There are two kinds of landline services: rotary phones Voice over IP (VoIP).
 Rotary phones will not have power issues, while VoIP will not work as they depend on internet modems, which will go out during a power outage.